SiliconLabsSoftware/docs-matter/sld247-matter-overview/index.md

 ![Installing the Matter Extension](./resources/install-package-advanced-device.png)

-**Installation of Wi-Fi SDK and Wiseconnect Packages** The following packages will be installed during the installation of Simplicity Studio, Refer to [Package Installation](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation)
+**Installation of Wi-Fi SDK and Wiseconnect Packages**: The following packages will be installed during the installation of Simplicity Studio.
+Refer to [Package Installation](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation).

 **Matter Hub Raspberry Pi Image**: A copy of the pre-built image from the Silicon Labs web services can be downloaded in this [zipfile](https://www.silabs.com/documents/public/software/SilabsMatterPi_2.2.0-1.2-extension.zip). **Note** this is a large file and will take some time to download.